Pediatric Respiratory Epidemiology Group

 Group leader: Prof. Dr. med.
 Claudia Kuehni

 Research topics include the public health impact of respiratory disease, the role of behavioural and environmental influences on the development of respiratory disorders, disease phenotype definition, prediction of clinical course and long-term outcomes, and healthcare research.
+We also perform national physician surveys to better understand the diagnosis and treatment of respiratory diseases and conduct participating research together with people affected by respiratory diseases.

 Group leader